 {277}

 of the kings; @1 Chronicles 28: 7.
 The kingdom was set up conditionally.
-Compare @2 Chronicles 7:17 - 22, where we see that the whole nation has to undergo the consequences of unfaithfulness.
+Compare @2 Chronicles 7: 17-22, where we see that the whole nation has to undergo the consequences of unfaithfulness.
 We see (@2 Kings 23: 26, 27) that the judgment of Israel was in fact brought on by the iniquity of king Manasseh.
 And Israel has become *Lo-ammi* (that is to say, the relationships between God and Israel have been entirely broken off), and that, as the prophets had so often said and repeated to the Israelites, on account of their iniquity.
 And I would call your attention to this, the covenant and dispensation have been set aside.
 God used perfect patience; but when even His Son, who could have restored all things, was rejected by the Jews, there was no longer any way for maintaining them in blessing on the old footing.
 The vineyard was taken from this people and entrusted to others.

 Perhaps I shall be told, We fully admit this; but it was the husbandmen who were punished: the dispensation was not suppressed; the law was not altered.